jamescherti/minimal-emacs.d/README.md

 - [dewyke](https://www.reddit.com/r/emacs/comments/1tuowci/minimalemacsd_a_customizable_initel_and/): "I spent the weekend migrating to this and it's been brilliant, thank you. "
 - [NagNawed](https://www.reddit.com/r/emacs/comments/1tuowci/comment/opormk7/): "I love this.
 Great starting point, even better than some of the distros (if you are not using evil mode)..."
 - [JamesBrickley](https://www.reddit.com/r/emacs/comments/1tzfbsq/comment/oqds13q/): "I'm really enjoying James Cherti's Minimal-Emacs.d, Compile-Angle, Easy-Session, and Buffer-Terminator packages."
+- [david-bakin](https://github.com/jamescherti/minimal-emacs.d/issues/94#issuecomment-4721692648): "This emacs-starter-kit framework is fantastic.
+After years ... actually, decades ... of just using someone else's .emacs.d configuration and then using emacs in a limited way (only to edit text and code and doing everything else at the command line or via other tools) I am now fully transitioning to Emacs as my everything and of all the frameworks I looked at this is the one I can really understand.
+(And your personal support obviously is part of that.)
+I'm working through init.el line-by-line (having already done early-init.el) and not only am I getting a better picture of Emacs customization than I've ever had, I'm actually configuring Emacs the way I really like, now that I'm learning what the knobs I can turn are."

 Please share your configuration.
 It could serve as inspiration for other users.